-Also there is the time difficulty.
+Also there is the time difficulty:

-"Examination of the Zapruder motion picture camera by the FBI established that 18.3 pictures or frames were taken each second, and therefore, the timing of certain events could be calculated by allowing 1/18.3 seconds for the action depicted from one frame to the next."
+Examination of the Zapruder motion picture camera by the FBI established that 18.3 pictures or frames were taken each second, and therefore, the timing of certain events could be calculated by allowing 1/{18.3} seconds for the action depicted from one frame to the next.
 (W-97)

-"Tests of the assassin's rifle disclosed that at least 2.3 seconds were required between shots."
+Tests of the assassin's rifle disclosed that at least 2.3 seconds were required between shots.
 (W-97)

-Photographer, Phillip L. Willis, says he
+Photographer Phillip L. Willis says he

-"... snapped a picture at a time which he also asserts was simultaneous with the first shot.
-Analysis of his photograph revealed that it was taken at approximately frame 210 of the Zapruder film which was the approximate time of the shot that probably hit the President ...
-(W-112)
+snapped a picture at a time which he also asserts was simultaneous with the first shot.
+Analysis of his photograph revealed that it was taken at approximately frame 210 of the Zapruder film

-President Kennedy's body showed reaction at frame 225.
-(W-112) "Governor Connally viewed the film and testified that he was hit between frames 231 and 234."
-(W-106) According to Willis' photograph, the President was hit at frame 210 of the Z film.
-According to the Commission the President was clearly registering at hit at frame 225.
+President Kennedy's body showed reaction at frame 225 (W-112).
+"Governor Connally reviewed the film and testified that he was hit between frames 231 and 234" (W-106).
+According to Willis' photograph, the President was hit at frame 210 of the Z film.
+According to the Commission the President was clearly registering a hit at frame 225.
 We are now in a position to determine the time lapse between the hit on the President and the hit on the Governor by translating Z frames into units of time.

 The fewest possible frames separating the hit of the President and the Governor is 6 (President hit at Z 225 and Connally hit at Z 231).
 The greatest possible frames separating the hit of the President and the Governor is 24 (President hit a Z 210 and the Governor hit at Z 234).
-To translate this into time is a simple operation of allowing 1/18.3 seconds for each frame.
+To translate this into time is a simple operation of allowing $\frac{1}{18.3}$ seconds for each frame.
 We get thereby a time span of 0.34 to 1.31 seconds separating the first hit on the President from the first hit on the Governor.

-We know that the top accomplishment of the Commission's expert marksmen, firing the 6.5 Carcano at stationary, not moving targets, was a minimum firing time of 2.3 seconds.
+We know that the top accomplishment of the Commission's expert marksmen, firing the 6.5 mm.
+Carcano at stationary, not moving targets, was a minimum firing time of 2.3 seconds.
 The time span of the hits, 0.34 to 1.31 seconds, is below the minimum firing time.
 Therefore, we can safely infer that the photographic evidence indicates the existence of at least another gunman, not the alleged Carcano operator, who was firing at that time.